The Investment Banking Career Path: The Complete Guide

 - Something “interesting” that makes you appear like a human rather than a robot.

-For more, see our comprehensive guide on how to get into investment banking.
 Or, check out our IB Interview Guide for more about preparing for specific questions and getting up to speed on the technical side:

 IB Interview Guide